 We determine the best moment for an intervention when we diagnose a problem in a young child.The ultimate goal of the early treatment is to use the growth to help the jaws position, correct bad habits, and to create the space required for all adult teeth.
 It’s the perfect time to help avoiding the damage to the teeth, the supporting tissue (bone and gum), or improper growth of the jaws.

 This type of intervention is called “Phase 1” or early treatment because it must, for the most part, be followed by further corrections later.
 Don’t let the problem get worse, plan early.
 Why should I do an early treatment instead of waiting for all the adult teeth to come in?

 By starting early, you are giving your child a chance for a better and more stable result throughout its their adult life.
 Also, Preliminary treatments can:

-▸ Use growth to correct jaw imbalances and to avoid jaw surgery as much as possible.
+▸ Use growth to correct jaw imbalances.

 ▸ Decrease the chances of extracting permanent teeth later.

 ▸ Help stop thumb sucking habits or improper tongue position when swallowing.

 ▸ Minimize the risk of blocked/trapped permanent teeth that will not come out (impacted teeth) may in some cases be the only orthodontic procedures necessary when a problem can be corrected at an early stage.

 ▸ Establish better function, healthier teeth, and gums by eliminating crowding.